Maaveeran (1986 film): Production

-Maaveeran is a remake of Manmohan Desai's 1985 Hindi film Mard, and even used some footage from that film.
+Maaveeran is a remake of the 1985 Hindi film Mard, and even used some footage from that film.
 It was shot in the expensive 70 mm film format, becoming the first Tamil film to do so.
-Sivaji Ganesan was initially attached to star in the film, but later opted out.
-The film was prominently shot in Mysore, including the Mysore Palace.
+Sivaji Ganesan was initially attached to star in the film, but later opted out due to other commitments.
+The film was prominently shot in Mysore, including the Lalitha Mahal.
+A fight sequence was shot in a mirror set at YMCA Swimming pool, Saidapet.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 He composed a six-track stereophonic sound, making Maaveeran the first film to achieve this feat.